CianaHoggard/greenthumb/journals/ciana_hoggard.md

 Friday March 3, 2023:
 Today, each person in the group worked on a specific endpoint to to write a unit test.

+Monday March 6, 2023:

+Today, we organized the endpoints on Swagger UI.
+We also corrected flake8 errors and completed the README.md page.
+Also, the loader was added to all pages.

+Tuesday March 7, 2023:

+Today we applied a footer to the pages.
+It was pretty difficult trying to align the footer to stay on the bottom of each page without changing.
+We all tried to debug the issue but ultimately I had to fix the row div in the Footer.css and add different margin heights.

+Wednesday March 8, 2023:

+Today we worked on finishing the Feature page for users that have not signed up or logged in.
+We added screenshots of the finished pages and a short description of each page.
+We finally added finishing touches to our CSS to make sure everything was aligned.
+Tomorrow we plan to deploy.